Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 Why wired and not wireless?

-Wired keeps the analog path intact — no Bluetooth codec, no DSP, no battery in the signal chain.
+Wired skips the entire wireless chain — no Bluetooth codec, no wireless compression, no battery in the signal path.
 For the listener who sits down with music, the wire is a feature.
-If you want wireless, the Lautsänger Challenge ($1,500) is the same modification on the Sonos Ace platform.
+If you want wireless, the Lautsänger Challenge is the same modification on the Sonos Ace platform.

 How long is the cable?

-1.5 m thread Kevlar OFC with mic and remote.
+1.5 m Kevlar-reinforced OFC with mic and remote.
 A 6.3 mm gold-plated jack adapter is included for amplifier and stereo use.

 Can I trade up later?

 Yes.
-Lifetime trade-up applies one hundred percent of your purchase price toward any higher Lautsänger tier within twenty-four months.
-The Explorer ($2,500) is the natural step.
+The trade-up program applies 100% of your purchase price toward any higher Lautsänger model within 12 months.
+The Explorer is the natural step.

 Begin your 30-day trial.